skipkemoi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the script print the first 10 lines
+display the content of file iacta